TooTallNate/once/README.md

 const emitter: CustomEmitter = new EventEmitter();

-const fooPromise = once(emitter, 'foo');
+// "foo" event is a defined overload, so it's properly typed const fooPromise = once(emitter, 'foo');
 //    ^ Promise<[a: string, b: number]>

-const barPromise = once(emitter, 'bar');
+// "bar" event in not a defined overload, so it gets `unknown[]` const barPromise = once(emitter, 'bar');
 //    ^ Promise<unknown[]>
 ```